Bring back the great family road trip

 Renowned wine regions

-We proudly celebrate our history on the Limestone Coast but continue to make it.
-The Coonawarra is the best known of our six unique wine regions and is Australia's top producer of premium red wines.
-Cruise this 12 kilometre strip of precious terra rossa soil, then sample wine from the cellar doors in Wrattonbully, Mount Benson or Padthaway.
+The Limestone Coast's burgeoning wine industry was founded in 1891.
+Today, the Coonawarra is the jewel in the region's wine making crown and is well-regarded as Australia's top producer of premium red wines.
+Explore this 12 kilometre strip of precious terra rossa soil, then sample wine from the cellar doors in Wrattonbully, Mount Benson or Padthaway.

 To help your planning, Visitor Information Centres are dotted around the region, including at Bordertown, Mount Gambier, Naracoorte, Penola and Robe.